Covid-19 has taught me to be more conscious of how I spend my time, money, and energy.

 Instead of buying into the messages that this is over and it’s safe to resume life as usual… Let’s take this moment to rethink how we want our post-coronavirus lockdown interactions to look like.

 Some changes I would like to see/make as a result of the pandemic:

 🔸Respect and care for the elderly, immunocompromised, and our fellow neighbors.

-🔸Increased respect and acknowledgement of our essential workers (grocers, utilities personnel, maintenance workers, delivery drivers, mechanics, gas station attendants, daycare providers).
+🔸Increased respect and acknowledgment of our essential workers (grocers, utility personnel, maintenance workers, delivery drivers, mechanics, gas station attendants, daycare providers).

 🔸Renewed focus on improving our education and healthcare systems.